-- 1/3 cup wheat starch
+- ⅓ cup wheat starch

-- 4 tbsp rose water
+- 4 tablespoon rose water

 - 3 eggs

-- 1/3 cup AP flour
+- ⅓ cup all purpose flour

-- Oil for frying
+- vegetable oil for frying

-Add eggs and beat until fully combined.
+- Add the eggs and beat using a whisk until fully combined.

-Let the batter sit for 30 minutes.
+- Add the all purpose flour and mix until smooth.
+Let the batter sit at room temperature for 30 minutes.

-Heat rosette iron by letting it stay in hot oil for 10-15 seconds.
+- Heat rosette iron by letting it stay in hot oil for 10-15 seconds.

-Lift the iron, shake off the excess oil and immediately dip it into batter just that the edge of the iron is even with the surface of the batter.
+- Lift the iron, shake off the excess oil and immediately dip it into batter just that the edge of the iron is even with the surface of the batter.
 Then dip the iron into hot oil.
 Let the rosettes puff and then take the iron out of oil.

 - Fry each side of cookies for 30 seconds until golden.
 Take the cookie out and place it on a paper towel.